djuniorscjr/component-jsf/README.md

-# Create component for jsf project
+# Create Component for JSF project
 Why?
 For organize and refactor the code.
 Here have created two component, grid and row.
 See index.xhtml

 ### Grid